fennar01/icbmGuidance/README.md

-# ICBM Guidance System Simulation (Non-Functional)
+# Rocket Guidance System Simulation (Non-Functional)

-**DISCLAIMER: This project is a non-functional, educational simulation of an Intercontinental Ballistic Missile (ICBM) guidance system.
+**DISCLAIMER: This project is a non-functional, educational simulation of a rocket guidance system.
 It is intended solely for demonstration purposes for journalists and researchers.
 No part of this project is operational or intended for real-world use.**

 ## Project Overview
-This repository simulates the theoretical architecture and logic of an ICBM guidance system using open source tools.
+This repository simulates the theoretical architecture and logic of a rocket guidance system using open source tools.
 All code and documentation are intentionally incomplete and non-operational, with sensitive or dangerous elements omitted or replaced with safe placeholders.

 ## Features
 - Modular architecture for guidance, navigation, and control (GNC)